 - 1. Your teacher will inflate a helium balloon for your group.
 After the helium balloon is inflated, tie a knot in the balloon.
-Then tie a 60 centimetre length of string or ribbon to the balloon. - 2.
-Attach a 2 gram weight to the string or ribbon.
+Then tie a 60 cm length of string or ribbon to the balloon. - Attach a 2 gram weight to the string or ribbon.
 What happened?
 Record any observations.
-Alternatively, you could use a scale to identify material/s with a total mass of 2 grams.
-Attach material/s to the string or ribbon and record any observations. - 3.
+(Alternatively, you could use a scale to identify material/s with a total mass of 2 grams, and then attach material/s to the string or ribbon.) - 3.
+Predict how many balloons it will take for the 2 gram weight to achieve neutral buoyancy.
+Record your prediction. - 4.
+Continue to attach helium balloons to the 2 gram weight until neutral buoyancy is achieved.
+Record how many balloons were required to achieve neutral buoyancy. - 5.
 Attach a 5 gram weight to the string or ribbon.
 What happened?
-Record any observations.
-Alternatively, you could use a scale to identify material/s with a total mass of 5 grams.
-Attach material/s to the string or ribbon and record any observations. - 4.
+Record any observations. - 6.
 Predict how many balloons it will take to achieve neutral buoyancy.
-Record your prediction. - 5.
-Continue to attach helium balloons to the 5 gram weight until neutral buoyancy is achieved.
-Record how many balloons were required to achieve neutral buoyancy. - 6.
+Record your prediction.

+- 7. Continue to attach helium balloons to the 5 gram weight until neutral buoyancy is achieved.
+Record how many balloons were required to achieve neutral buoyancy. - 8.
 Attach a 10 gram weight to the string or ribbon.
 What happened?
-Record any observations.
-Alternatively, you could use a scale to identify material/s with a total mass of 10 grams.
-Attach material/s to the string or ribbon and record any observations. - 7.
+Record any observations. - 9.
 Predict how many balloons it will take to achieve neutral buoyancy.
-Record your prediction. - 8.
+Record your prediction. - 10.
 Continue to attach helium balloons to the 10 gram weight until neutral buoyancy is achieved.
-Record how many balloons were required to achieve neutral buoyancy. - 9.
+Record how many balloons were required to achieve neutral buoyancy. - 11.
 Attach a 20 gram weight to the string or ribbon.
 What happened?
-Record any observations.
-Alternatively, you could use a scale to identify material/s with a total mass of 20 grams.
-Attach material/s to the string or ribbon and record any observations. - 10.
+Record any observations. - 12.
 Predict how many balloons it will take to achieve neutral buoyancy.
-Record your prediction. - 11.
+Record your prediction. - 13.
 Continue to attach helium balloons to the 20 gram weight until neutral buoyancy is achieved.
 Record how many balloons were required to achieve neutral buoyancy.